 Selected UBC faculty members are appointed by the Office of the Vice-President Research & Innovation to represent UBC before each major federal funding agency (SSHRC, NSERC, CIHR and CFI).
 These faculty members work closely with researchers to ensure that information is disseminated and initiatives are developed to provide support for research and scholarship.

 Canada Foundation for Innovation (CFI)

-Advisor: Dr. Leonard Foster
+Advisor: Dr. Jehannine Austin

-Phone: 604-822-8311
+Phone: 604-875-2000 (extension 5943)

 Canadian Institutes of Health Research (CIHR)